 Jess E. Jelsma was born in Louisiana and grew up in Alabama and Pennsylvania.
 She received a B.A. in Psychology and Anthropology from Cornell University and an M.F.A in prose from the University of Alabama.
 She is currently pursuing a doctoral degree in English with a creative dissertation.
 She has taught a combination of Composition, English, and Creative Writing at the secondary- and university-levels for the past five years.

 Her previous work has been nominated for a Pushcart Prize, selected as a finalist for the Passages North Neutrino Short-Short Prize, and awarded the University of Alabama's Don Hendrie Jr. Memorial Fiction Prize.
-Her most recent work has appeared or is forthcoming in Catapult, The Rumpus, Post Road, and Penny Zine.
-Her academic interests center on issues of gender and sexuality, with critical work forthcoming in The Explicator.
+Her most recent work has appeared or is forthcoming in Catapult, The Chicago Tribune, Penny Zine, Post Road, and The Rumpus.
+Her academic interests center on issues of gender and sexuality, with critical work in The Explicator.

 At present, she is at work on a collaborative, serialized nonfiction podcast with Matt Jones, a short story collection, and a novel set in Ithaca, New York.